Macleod Trail / 162 Avenue S Interchange

 How DDI operates

-The completed south side overpass will handle both east and west traffic over the next 12 months while crews construct the north side overpass.
-Pedestrian and cyclist access is also provided across Macleod Trail on the new overpass.
+The south side overpass was completed and opened to traffic in October 2016.
+It will handle both east and west traffic while crews construct the north side overpass.
+The south side overpass also provides access for pedestrians and cyclists over Macleod Trail.

 About the project